aminethr/Camera-Blinding-Detection-in-Robots-with-ROS-2-and-Gazebo/README.md

 ## 📸 Dataset Collection

-The dataset was generated in a Gazebo simulation using a robot equipped with a light-sensitive camera.
-The robot was placed in various positions and angles to simulate real-world lighting scenarios, including potential blinding angles.
+The dataset was generated in a Gazebo simulation using a robot equipped with a normal RGB camera.
+A light source was placed at different positions and angles relative to the stationary robot to simulate various real-world lighting conditions, including potential blinding scenarios.

     The resulting images are grayscale and reflect how light impacts visibility.